Pechora–Kama Canal: Environmental aftermath

 The Taiga explosions may be among the devices that produced the highest proportion of their yield via fusion-only reactions, with 98% of their 15 kiloton explosive yield being derived from fusion reactions, a total fission fraction of 0.3 kilotons in a 15 kt device.
-Such bombs are known as clean bombs, as it is fission that is responsible for generating radioactive fallout.
+Such bombs are known as clean bombs, as it is the byproducts of fission reactions that are primarily responsible for the radioactive intensity of nuclear fallout.

 Around 2000, local environmentalists carried out several expeditions to the Taiga crater, and met the only person still residing in the Vasyukovo village.
 The fences surrounding the crater had rusted away and fallen down, and the "Atomic Lake" or "Nuclear Lake" is now a popular fishing place for the residents of the other nearby villages, while its shores are known for the abundance of edible mushrooms.
 The area is also visited by the people who pick metal cables and other bits left over from the original test, to sell to scrap metal recycling businesses.
 The environmentalists recommended that the crater lake be fenced again, due to the continuing residual radioactivity.

 The triple "taiga" nuclear salvo test, part of the preliminary March 1971 Pechora–Kama Canal project, produced substantial amounts of relatively short-lived cobalt-60 from steel tubes and soil ("Origin of Co-60.
 Activation of stable Co, Fe, Ni (from the explosive device and the steel pipe, and from soil) by neutrons").
 As of 2011, this fusion generated neutron activation product is responsible for about half of the gamma ray dose at the test site.
 Photosynthesizing vegetation exists all around the lake.
 A 2009 radiation survey of the lake and surrounding areas was conducted to determine the relative danger of the area, finding "the current external γ-ray dose rate to a human from the contaminations associated with the 'Taiga' experiment was between 9 and 70 μSv [micro-Sieverts] per week".
 The report also recommended periodic monitoring of the site.
 In comparison, typical exposure from naturally occurring background radiation is about 3 mSv per year, or 57 μSv per week.